sg2012/sg2012.github.io/about.md

 ### Delegated Generalized Space

-I don't care to make a website dedicated to only a singular goal.
-You'll find things here that interest me and that I like creating, such as video game reviews, short stories, essays, and writing on the enneagram.
+You'll find things here that interest me and that I like creating, such as video game reviews, short stories, essays.

 ### Somagenesis